We’ve rounded up the master list of local Hong Kong talent that wants nothing more than to make sure you are accessorised to perfection.

-You can dress yourself from head to toe and plant your feet in the perfect shoes, but your look is never fully complete without an accessory or two (…or for me, ten!) to bring it all together.
-So after much research, we have rounded up the master list of local Hong Kong talent that wants nothing more than to make sure you are accessorised to perfection!
+You can dress yourself from head to toe, but no look is fully complete without an accessory or two to bring it all together.
+So, after much research, we’ve rounded up the master list of local Hong Kong talent that wants nothing more than to make sure you are accessorised to perfection!
 Whether you choose to adorn yourself with one luxurious piece or stack yourself up like a Christmas tree, we have all the names, sites and shops to get the job done!
 Here’s our round-up of the best independent jewellery designers in Hong Kong.

 $ – Under $1000